CPMpy/cpmpy/README.md

 "IndexError: only integers, slices (`:`), ellipsis (`...`), numpy.newaxis (`None`) and integer or boolean arrays are valid indices"
 ```

-Solution: Indexing an array with a variable is not allowed by standard numpy arrays, but it is allowed by cpmpy-numpy arrays.
+Solution: Indexing an array with a variable is not allowed by standard numpy arrays, but it is allowed by CPMpy-numpy arrays.
 First convert your numpy array to a cpmpy-numpy array with the 'cparray()' wrapper:
 ```python
 m = cparray(m); m[X] == True
 ```